Nexmo/nexmo-developer/_documentation/en/reports/overview.md

 ## Pricing

 > The Reports API Beta is available free of charge for all customers until the 1st of October 2020.
-After that date, charges will be applied. **Please use [this form](https://info.nexmo.com/ReportsAPI.html) to request the Reports API pricing.**
+After that date, charges will be applied.

 Charges are applied based on the quantity of requests and the volume of data retrieved as listed in the following table:

 Resource | Price
 ---- | ----
-Report generation | 0.0004€ per CDR
+Pay As You Go (PAYG) report generation | 0.0004€ per CDR Unlimited report generation | 450€ per month

 ### Pricing example (`POST` requests)